Key takeaways from the fourth night of the Democratic National Convention

 But Harris herself addressed the conflict, trying to strike a balance in her remarks.

 “Let me be clear.
 I will always stand up for Israel’s right to defend itself.
-And I will always ensure Israel has the ability to defend itself because the people of Israel must never again face the horror that a terrorist organisation called Hamas caused on October 7,” she said in her remarks.
+And I will always ensure Israel has the ability to defend itself because the people of Israel must never again face the horror that a terrorist organisation called Hamas caused on October 7,” she said.

 “At the same time, what has happened In Gaza over the past 10 months is devastating,” she continued.